duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 ## Demo code

+The main cSLAM repository is [here](https://github.com/duckietown/duckietown-cslam).
+When we refer to configuration files or scripts, they will be here.
+Clone it for easy access.

 ## Introduction to cSLAM

+TODO: Put a description, illustrations and explanation of what cSLAM is, the different parts of it, how they communicate, what's the general philosophy, etc.

 ## Duckietown setup notes {#demo-cslam-duckietown-setup}
 TODO: Most of this will go away and a reference to the duckietown specs is needed